mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  > “All good solutions have one thing in common: they are obvious but only in hindsight."
 Eli Goldratt

+Teams that are aligned with the philosophy of DDD focus more on the bigger picture and understand where to put the most effort.
+They will not apply the same architecture to all parts of a solution, and they will not strive for perfection in areas of little value.
+They will trade isolated and working software for unnecessary elegance and gold plating.
+Only the core domains need to be elegant due to complexity or importance.
+This is not to say that all other code should be poorly written, but it should be isolated, defined by a boundary, and expose behavior to support the core domain.

 * Simplify problems so that you can produce simpler solution models
 * Don't gold plate software, good is often good enough - remember the goal.
 * Nothing wrong with a hack if you excplicity understand the trade offs - story about EZY testing costs